chrisbrine/chess/README.md

 # Chess

 A simple chess application.
 Not completed.
 Most pieces do have checking in place but still need some additions:
-- Add checkmate support
+- highlight pieces that can move
-- Add stalemate support
+- Add checkmate support (should be able to do this by calculating moveable pieces and if in check)
-- Show killed figures
+- Add stalemate support (should be able to do this by calculating moveable pieces)
 - Add new game / reset support
 - Add online player support, player 1 is host
 - Add computer player support